dazzopardi09/compose-stack/README.md

 ```

 ## Environment Variables
 Secrets and common variables are centralized in the `.env` file.

-- **Do not commit `.env` to GitHub** — it contains your real tokens and API keys.
-- Instead, commit the included `.env.example` file, which contains placeholders.
+You will need to cfreate your own with your own variables.
+I've uploaded .env.example with placeholders to get you started.

 ### First-time setup
 Copy the example file to `.env`: